In This Article

 glassdoor 3.png

-First, locate all the job cards on the page:
+First, locate all the job cards on the page using your Glassdoor scraper:

 job_boxes = page.locator('a.jobCard').all()

-Then create a new array called jobs, and iterate over the job cards to scrape the information and populate the array.
+Then create a new array called jobs, and iterate over the job cards to scrape Glassdoor for the company information and populate the array.

-For title and company, you can use regular CSS selectors, which are accessible with the locator() function.
+For the job title and company name, you can use regular CSS selectors, which are accessible with the locator() function.

 For the rating, you can use the special get_by_text() function to locate an element that has the ★ symbol.
-Since some of the listings don’t have such an element, you should create an if-else statement that handles the missing piece.
+Since some of the job listings don’t have such an element, you should create an if-else statement that handles the missing piece of company data.

 for job_box in job_boxes: